meridianarc/griptape-docs/docs/grant-proposal/xGHxCERY.md

 The current build is far from perfect, we only have the vue-flavor, and a lot of features are still at an early stage, but what we have currently is significant.
 In fact we are using it internally at Stake or Die to build our next project.

-So from a roadmap standpoint we are already 2 months down the road and have a significate feature set.
+So from a roadmap standpoint we are already 2 months down the road and have a significant feature set.

 ### Current Feature Set
 - Griptape.js - v0.2.12